AsadBukhari886/sms-spam-detector/README.md

   }

 ---

 ## 🧠 How It Works

-Spam Detection: The backend uses a scikit-learn pipeline loaded from spam_classifier.pkl.
+-   **Spam Detection:** The backend uses a `scikit-learn` pipeline loaded from `spam_classifier.pkl`.
 This model was trained on a dataset like the SMS Spam Collection using a TF-IDF vectorizer and a classifier (e.g., Naive Bayes).
 The input text is cleaned and transformed before being fed to the model for prediction.

-AI Content Detection: When a request is made, the backend sends the raw text to the Groq API.
+-   **AI Content Detection:** When a request is made, the backend sends the raw text to the Groq API.
 A carefully crafted system prompt instructs the Llama 3 model to act as an AI detector and return only a number from 0-100, representing the probability of the text being AI-generated.

+---